Common Questions

 However, this does not mean that everything you disclose to your attorney necessarily is disclosed to the other side.
 There will be discussions that you and your attorney have, outside the presence of the other side, that are confidential.
 Nonetheless, the philosophy of Collaborative Practice is to raise issues, disclose interests/aims, and work toward settlement.
 This is much different than the litigation model which is to frame issues for one side’s advantage, withhold information, and try to get an upper hand in the litigation process.

 In addition, the disqualification provision of the Participation Agreement provides that, if either party decides to resort to adversarial litigation, all of the Collaborative Professionals must resign and cannot be used as witnesses in any litigation.
 This is a limited scope of representation that you must have your attorney explain to you fully before embarking on this process.
-Obviously this is a different type of attorney-client relationship.
+Obviously, this is a different type of attorney-client relationship.
 However, experience has shown that this provision is important in keeping the process on track and motivated.
 It also allows everyone to put their full energies into crafting an agreement without looking over their shoulder for trial implications or maneuvers.

 Are there any types of divorce cases not appropriate for Collaborative Practice?

-Actually, there are some types of cases for which there is no good approach.
 If one or both of the parties have significant mental disabilities, severe personality disorders, or are prone to violence, they are not ideal candidates for the Collaborative Process.
 On the other hand, these types of cases are not served any better, and may be made worse, by trying to use more traditional litigation or mediation process.

 If one of the parties is operating under a disadvantage, the mediation model may result in an unfair result.
 On the other hand, the same can be true of the litigation model which can end up being extremely expensive and time consuming.
 Therefore, while some types of cases are not ideal for the Collaborative Process, the Collaborative Process may still be the best alternative because additional help is available which allows the spouses to find a more effective solution.
 Care in structuring such a case and getting the professional help needed is key.